-Your child's love for the baby may be very special, and it may depend on how much they were included during the pregnancy/birth.
+Your child's love for the baby may be very special, and it may depend on how much he or she was included during the pregnancy/birth.
 Open-ended questions can help you talk and listen to what your child feels.
 You can ask, "How does that make you feel?" or "What would you like to do to remember or honor the baby?"